 Funds are to be strictly exempt from organisational administration charges.

-You are required to submit one copy by email of a two-page progress report by [October 31] and a two-page final report by [February 28] of the following year.
+You are required to submit one copy by email of final report by [February 28] of the following year.

 In your reports, please include the following which may be included on EAAFP’s website: